shopware/docs/guides/plugins/plugins/framework/data-handling/add-complex-data-to-existing-entities.md

 ## Entity extension vs. Custom fields

-[Custom fields](../custom-field/add-custom-field) are by default configurable by the admin user in the Administration and they mostly support scalar types, e.g. a text-field, a number field or the likes.
+[Custom fields](../custom-field/add-custom-field) are by default configurable by the admin user in the Administration and they mostly support scalar types, e.g. a text-field, a number field, or the likes.
 If you'd like to create associations between entities, you'll need to use an entity extension, just like we did here.
-Of course you can also add scalar values without an association to an entity via an extension.
+Of course, you can also add scalar values without an association to an entity via an extension.